awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

 **To use AWS CloudFormation to install the CloudWatch agent on a new instance using a configuration from Parameter Store**

 1. If you haven't done so already, download the CloudWatch agent package to one of your computers so that you can create the agent configuration file\.
-For more information and downloading the agent using Parameter Store, see [Download and Configure the CloudWatch Agent](download-CloudWatch-Agent-on-EC2-Instance-SSM-first.md)\.
-For more information on downloading the package using the command line, see [Download and Configure the CloudWatch Agent Using the Command Line](download-cloudwatch-agent-commandline.md)\.
+For more information and downloading the agent using Parameter Store, see [Download and configure the CloudWatch agent](download-CloudWatch-Agent-on-EC2-Instance-SSM-first.md)\.
+For more information on downloading the package using the command line, see [Download and configure the CloudWatch agent using the command line](download-cloudwatch-agent-commandline.md)\.

 1. Create the agent configuration file and save it in Parameter Store\.
-For more information, see [Create the CloudWatch Agent Configuration File](create-cloudwatch-agent-configuration-file.md)\.
+For more information, see [Create the CloudWatch agent configuration file](create-cloudwatch-agent-configuration-file.md)\.

 1. Download the template from GitHub as follows: